RandomCoderOrg/ubuntu-on-android/README.md

 ## 🔊  Audio
 pulseaudio starts everytime you invoke start commands with `hippo`

-> You can also audio manually with this command
+> You can start audio manually with this command
 ```bash
 pulseaudio --start --load="module-native-protocol-tcp auth-ip-acl=127.0.0.1 auth-anonymous=1" --exit-idle-time=-1
 ```